 Doctor suicide is a painful reality that hospitals, clinic networks, and medical schools go out of their way to deny.

 American physicians kill themselves at an alarmingly high rate.
 A least one doctor commits suicide every day in the US, according to research presented two years ago at the American Psychiatric Association’s annual meeting.
-Investigators at the Harlem Hospital Center in New York did a systematic literature review of physician suicides and identified a staggering rate of 28 to 40 per 100,000––more than twice the general population rate of 12.3 per 100,000.
+Investigators at the Harlem Hospital Center in New York conducted a systematic literature review of physician suicides and identified a staggering rate of 28 to 40 per 100,000––more than twice the general population’s suicide rate of 12.3 per 100,000.

-The review also showed that doctors have the highest suicide rate among all professions, including other high-stress ones like the military or law enforcement.
+The review also showed that doctors have the highest suicide rate among all professions, including jobs in other high-stress fields like the military or law enforcement.

-Those statistics were from before COVID-19.
-The pandemic is accelerating the trend.
+Those statistics were identified before COVID-19.
+In 2020, the pandemic is only accelerating existing trends.
 Stories of medical professionals lost to suicide in the last 5 months are shining new light on long-standing and dangerous shortcomings in our systems of medical education and practice.

 A Doctor a Day

-The Accreditation Council for Graduate Medical Education estimates that 300 American doctors die by suicide each year.
-These deaths rarely make the news, are seldom acknowledged for what they are, seldom fully investigated.
+The Accreditation Council for Graduate Medical Education (ACGME) estimates that 300 American doctors die by suicide each year.
+These deaths rarely make the news, are seldom fully investigated, and often go unacknowledged for what they truly are.

 Hazards of duty?
 Part of the deal?
 Comes with the territory?